-What Are the Pulse Secure Remote Access VPN Frequently Asked Questions (FAQs)?
+Remote Access VPN Frequently Asked Questions (FAQs)?

 Introduction

 Secure Sockets Layer (SSL) Virtual Private Network (VPN) provides secure remote access from a device to restricted/private resources across a public network.
-Virginia Tech's SSL VPN service referred to as Remote Access VPN is a subscription service that allows you to access Virginia Tech resources remotely across the globe.
+Virginia Tech's SSL VPN service referred to as Remote Access VPN is a service that allows a user to access Virginia Tech resources remotely across the globe.
 This service does not provide any end-to-end encryption, but does encrypt the traffic between your device and the VPN device.

 Top of page